particle-iot/docs/src/content/getting-started/new.md

 ### EEPROM and objects 2025-01-10

-There is additional information on using [EEPROM and objects](/device-os/api/eeprom/eeprom-and-objects/)
+Additional information on using [EEPROM and objects](/reference/device-os/api/eeprom/eeprom-and-objects/) is now available.

 ### Migration guides 2025-01-07